snorky2001/TaskReminder/doc/specs.md

 - UI
 - logic
 * Must be multiplatform (not for the first version)
-* Must have a console mode
+* Must have a console mode.
+The base software will be console app which will be used in background by graphical version

 - C version